-6.9.
-Presenting the Estimates
+9. Presenting the Estimates

-Estimates will be presented in cost space, where positive numbers are the cost, and negative numbers are revenue gains.
+Estimates will be presented in cost space, where positive numbers are revenue losses or increased spending, and negative numbers are revenue gains or reduced spending.
 For example, the following hypothetical policy costing saves the government \$250 million in its first year (either by reducing spending or bringing in additional revenues).
 In its second year it costs the government \$300 million, and that amount increases over the remainder of the forecast horizon.

-\$ millions 2020-21 2021-22 2022-23 2023-24 2024-25 Total cost -250 300 350 450 500
+\$ millions 2023-24 2024-25 2025-26 2026-27 2027-28 Total cost -250 300 350 450 500

-6.10.
-Costing Notes
+10. Costing Notes

 Costing notes provide a concise overview of the financial cost estimate of platform policies.
-These will be published in place of the longer reports by which PBO typically responds to requests.
-The time pressures of the preelection period preclude a full write-up and translation of the analysis in the same spirit by which PBO would normally draft research notes.
-The template by which PBO will publish costing support notes is provided in Appendix C.
+The template by which PBO will publish costing notes is provided in Appendix C.